1.1 Statement of compliances

 - Remeasurement.

-The Company presents the first two components of defined benefit costs in profit or loss in the line item " Employee Benefits Expense".
+The Company presents the first two components of defined benefit costs in profit or loss in the line item “Employee Benefits Expense”.
 Curtailment gains and losses are accounted for as past service costs.

-The retirement benefit obligation recognized in the balance sheet represents the actual deficit or surplus in the Company's defined benefit plans.
-Any surplus resulting from this calculation is limited to the present value of any economic benefits available in the form of refunds from the plans or reductions in future contributions to the plans.
+The retirement benefit obligation recognised in the balance sheet represents the actual deficit or surplus in the Company's defined benefit plans.
+Any surplus resulting from this calculation is limited to the present

-A liability for a termination benefit is recognized at the earlier of when the entity can no longer withdraw the offer of the termination benefit and when the entity recognizes any related restructuring costs.
+A liability for a termination benefit is recognized at the earlier of when the entity can no longer withdraw the offer of the termination benefit and when the entity recognises any related restructuring costs.

-The Company has an employees ' gratuity fund managed by the Life Insurance Corporation of India.
+The Company has an employees 'gratuity fund managed by the Life Insurance Corporation of India.

 Short - term and other long - term employee benefits

-A liability is recognized for benefits accruing to employees in respect of wages and salaries, annual leave in the period related service is rendered at the undiscounted amount of the benefits expected to be paid in exchange for that service.
+A liability is recognised for benefits accruing to employees in respect of wages and salaries, annual leave in the period related service is rendered at the undiscounted amount of the benefits expected to be paid in exchange for that service.

-Liabilities recognized in respect of other long term employee benefits are measured at the present value of the estimated future cash outflows expected to be made by the Company in respect of services provided by the employees up to the reporting date.
+Liabilities recognised in respect of other long term employee benefits are measured at the present value of the estimated future cash outflows expected to be made by the Company in respect of services provided by the employees up to the reporting date.

 Share based payments

-fair value of options granted that is determined on the date of grant, is charged to statement of Profit and Loss on a straight line basis
+The Company recognises compensation expense relating to share based payments in accordance with Ind AS 102 Share-based Payment.
+Stock options granted by the Company to its employees are accounted as equity settled options.
+Accordingly, the estimated fair value of options granted that is determined on the date of grant, is charged to statement of Profit and Loss on a straight line basis over the vesting period of options, with a corresponding increase in equity.

 |